smttsp/tuberculosis_detection/README.md

 # Tuberculosis Detection

-This is an end-to-end tuberculosis detection tool which contains
+This is an end-to-end tuberculosis classification tool that runs on Google Cloud.

+It contains

+- model training pipeline using a DenseNet121 architecture was built.
+Then the model is dockerized to be put on GCP.
-- front-end
+- simple front-end where chest X-rays are given as input
-- model training
 - back-end
-  - cloud run
+  - a cloud run to call the model with the input image
-  - dockerized model
-  - deployment of the model
+  - the dockerized model which is used by the cloud run to get the predictions

 ## Demo